-As of February 28, 2018, our directors and executive officers and their affiliates beneficially owned, in the aggregate, approximately 74.3% of our outstanding common stock, as disclosed in the beneficial ownership table included in Item 12 of this Annual Report on Form 10-K. As a result, these stockholders could have significant influence over the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets, and over the management and affairs of our company.
-This concentration of ownership may have the effect of delaying or preventing a change in control of our company and might affect the market price of our common stock.
+As of March 31, 2018, our directors, executive officers and 10% stockholders beneficially owned, in the aggregate, approximately 74.1% of our outstanding common stock, and after giving effect to their sale of 7,350,000 shares of common stock in this offering they will beneficially own approximately 65.5% of our outstanding common stock (assuming the underwriters do not exercise their option to purchase additional shares from the selling stockholders), as disclosed in the beneficial ownership table included in this prospectus.
+As a result, these stockholders could have significant influence over the outcome of matters submitted to our stockholders for approval, including the election of directors and any merger, consolidation or sale of all or substantially all of our assets, and over the management and affairs of our company.
+Some of these persons or entities may have interests different than yours and may cause us to pursue strategies that deviate from your interests.